Wisconsin Voter Project

 Proposed Change

-Absentee Ballot Transparency
+Absentee Ballot Visibility

 Wis.
 Stat. § 6.86 — Methods for Obtaining an Absentee Ballot